Are you gearing up for your first Thanksgiving off-grid?

 This is an idea that comes from the Little House on the Prairie book series.
 When I think of a real off-grid Thanksgiving, I think of those who lived on the prairie and off-grid was their life.
 Then there was no such thing as on-grid or off-grid living.

-But in this book, Laura Ingalls Wilder talks about how they eat 3 pieces of parched corn when they’ve finished their Thanksgiving feast.
+However, in this book, Laura Ingalls Wilder talks about how they eat 3 pieces of parched corn when they’ve finished their Thanksgiving feast.
 Parched corn is just corn that has been dried and then roasted.

-So if you wanted to add some history to your off-grid Thanksgiving, then you could do this as a way of remembering the pilgrims that first came to our country.
+If you wanted to add some history to your off-grid Thanksgiving, then you could do this as a way of remembering the pilgrims that first came to our country.

-So this would be a great way to practice some thankfulness on Thanksgiving after you’ve had your feast of course.
+This would be a great way to practice some thankfulness on Thanksgiving after you’ve had your feast of course.

 7. Pop Your Corn